al-talafha/maskaat/README.md

-Hello, i would like to sahre my story. for web development, Thank you for all
+Hello, i would like to share my story. for web development, Thank you for all